byuitechops/for-the-strength-of-developers/Handbook/3. Project Life Cycle/03_Learning.md

 1. How will we break up this project into deliverables?
 (What will the completion cycle be?)

 ### Deliverables
-The deliverable from this phase is defined in the Key Components Doc.
-It will be a custom deliverable that will be created per project in order to help answer the questions above.
+The deliverable from this phase is determined and defined in your meeting with Josh/Leads when getting your preliminary design approved.

 ### Time Estimate: Set Per Project
 - *Depending on the project and knowledge of the developer, the time estimate may differ.*

 ## Tutorial of Process

 This phase is very simple.
-Follow the instructions which were approved in the Key Components Doc.
-When your prototypes/research/tutorials are completed, you are ready to complete the requirements and design.
+Follow your instructions which you received from your meeting with Josh/Leads when getting the preliminary design portion of your Key Components Doc approved.
+When your prototypes/research/tutorials are completed, you are ready to review and complete your requirements and design.

 Ways to learn:
-- From Josh, from peers, from Pluralsight, from prototype
+- From Josh, from peers, from Pluralsight, from prototype.